Chapter 2. Launching your APIs

 In 3scale, applications define the credentials to access your product.
 An application is always associated with one application plan that determines the access policies.
 Applications are stored within developer accounts.
 In the basic 3scale plans only a single application is allowed; but, in the higher plans, multiple applications per account are allowed.

-In this example, you add a policy to the Echo API product used in the preceding section with these steps:
+In the following example, add a policy to the Echo API product used in the preceding section:

 1. Navigate to [Your_product_name] > Applications > Application Plans.